OpenDrupal/opendrupal-archived/workshops/03_project_setup_toolchain.md

 * __Group discussion:__ the command line, what is it?
 Why should we use it (it's quicker and more powerful)?
 * Run through *Toolchain->01_command_line.md*
+* Set up a fight on Shortcut Foo
 * __Quiz:__ common terminal commands (see http://cli.learncodethehardway.org/book/ex1.html#linux-mac-osx)

 ### 4. Drush